simondlr/Contract-Reactor/README.md

 - addresses: A dictionary of contract_name -> address.
 - options: A dictionary of options for the various components (see Templating).  d

+### ConfigParser

+This is a function that takes a reactor config file and strips into the required components ready to be sent to a ContainerHelper.
+See the example to see how it was used.

 ## Using it